Papaya and Amla Superfood Smoothie

-One of the best tasting ways to get the health benefits of amla into your diet is mixing the whole fruit powder into a superfood smoothie.
+One of the best tasting ways to get the health benefits of amla and papaya into your diet is to mix amla powder and antioxidant rich papaya into a superfood smoothie.

 I’ve been making up different variations on the recipe below to start off my day for quite a while now.
 It’s been one of the best things I’ve ever done for my health and I’d really recommend trying it for yourself.